getFairAI/script-examples/variants/arb-hack/jokerace_submission/Readme.md

 ![Report Video](https://github.com/getFairAI/script-examples/blob/main/variants/arb-hack/jokerace_submission/videos/Report.gif)

-We built this AI system on top of the FairAI marketplace, which means it is composable, verifiable, and transparent.
+We built this AI system on top of the [FairAI marketplace](https://getfair.ai/), which means it is totally composable, verifiable, and transparent.
 Besides being way faster, cheaper, and trustless compared with mainstream reports, another advantage of a system like this is that individuals can pose questions, request summaries, or discuss the generated reports with the AI system.
 We also built a PoC for this feature for the hackathon:

 ![Chat Video](https://github.com/getFairAI/script-examples/blob/main/variants/arb-hack/jokerace_submission/videos/Chat.gif)